-On this blog series of “Eat the Rainbow” I’ll be writing about how different foods and how the colour of them can impact your health.
-For my first post, I’ve chosen the colour purple.
+On this blog series of “Eat the Rainbow” I’ll be writing about how different foods and how the color of them can impact your health.
+For my first post, I’ve chosen the color purple.
 Purple is often associated with royalty, power, inspiration and spirituality.
 Examples of purple foods include cabbages, sweet potatoes, eggplants and plums.
 After much research, I’m fascinated and inspired to cook more colourful foods in the kitchen.

 Health Benefits of Eating Purple:

 - Supports eye health, specifically for the retina

 - Decrease blood pressure and LDL (the bad) cholesterol